School Science Lessons

 Phytophthora infestans, late blight of potatoes, potato blight

-Phaeophyceae, Phaeophytam are mostly marine, seaweeds, rock weed, kelps, with brown to yellow-brown filaments, and have motile cells with two unequal anterior flagella.
+Phaeophyceae, Phaeophytam are mostly marine, seaweeds, rock weed, kelps, brown to yellow-brown filaments, motile cells with two unequal anterior flagella.

 Alginates (alginic acid, algin) are produced from brown algae, kelp.